Background pattern

 Dosage

-The concentration, flow rate and duration of treatment must be determined by a doctor, in accordance with the characteristics of each pathology.
+The concentration, flow, and duration of treatment must be determined by a doctor, according to the characteristics of each pathology.

 Hypoxemia is treated by enriching the inhaled air with additional oxygen.
-The decision to introduce oxygen treatment depends on the degree of hypoxemia and the individual tolerance of the patient.
+The decision to introduce oxygen therapy depends on the degree of hypoxemia and the individual patient's tolerance level.

-In all cases, the goal of oxygen treatment is to maintain a PaO2> 60 mmHg (7.96 kPa) or an arterial blood oxygen saturation of ≥ 90%.
+In all cases, the goal of oxygen therapy is to maintain a PaO2 > 60 mmHg (7.96 kPa) or an arterial oxygen saturation of ≥ 90%.

 If oxygen is administered diluted in another gas, the oxygen concentration in the inhaled air (FiO2) must be at least 21%.